Problems In Oregon: Impact of Ocean Plastic & Marine Wildlife

 These days, plastic seems to be everywhere!
 Unfortunately, that includes plastic that is traveling in ocean currents or caught in the swirl of the garbage patches, or even bedded deep within the Arctic sea ice.
 With how many tiny bits you may find mixed into our sandy beaches, picking up this micro plastic may feel far removed from the massive problem of plastic that is continually floating in, one wave at a time.
 However, this cycle is not a one way street and with plastic floating onto beaches, plastic will also be pulled back to sea during high tide.
 This is because plastic is buoyant and if we can remove the beach plastic we can prevent the plastic from becoming even smaller bits or trapped in the vortex called the garbage patches of our sea.

 Plastic starts breaking down from a large fragment into smaller fragments and then into micro plastics that eventually become so small that it takes a microscope to even see them, let alone clean out of the ocean.
 Plastic degrades when exposed to light and warm temperatures by the sun.
-Today, plastics that are small pieces are known as micro plastic.
+Today, issues in Oregon are plastics on beaches that are small tiny pieces, known as micro plastic.
 The sun light spectrum known as UVB that causes sunburns and skin cancer, also starts the process for plastics to breakdown by Ultraviolet B radiation.
 This process is known as photo-oxidation, that is a chemical reaction that uses oxygen to break the links in the molecular chains that make up plastic.
 This happens on land faster then in cool water.

 On a hot day, the beach sand can heat the surface that the plastic is sitting on up to 104 degrees fahrenheit, while the ocean gets darker and colder the deeper it goes beneath the surface of the ocean waters.
 In Oregon, the average water temperature of the Pacific Ocean is 50 degrees.
 While on the other side of the United States, in Florida, the average temperature is around 89 degrees fahrenheit.
 Still, these are much less than a sandy beach temperature that can get up to 104 degrees causing plastic to degrade much faster than in the ocean.
 A plastic bottle in the ocean will travel all over, degrading slowly with higher chances of landing in the vortex called the garbage patch.
 While on a sunny warm beach this plastic bottle will degrade faster, resulting in tiny cracks and becoming brittle and in no time will become hundreds of smaller pieces, if not thousands.
 But, keeping the same molecular structure locked into hydrogen and carbon chains that truly never go away.